FedCM: July update on the efforts between the R&E community, the web community, and browser vendors

 New resources available

-Several new resources have been created to you may find helpful to better understand the issues and their likely implications:
+Several new resources have been created to you may find helpful to better understand the issues and their likely implications:- “REFEDS Community Chat: Federated Identity and the Browser Update” - a new video by REFEDS that can be used as an introduction to the subject of how this affects the R&E community.

 We would suggest visiting and following the REFEDS group “Browser Changes and Federation”, specifically the page “State of browser privacy evolution” where the current known actions taken by browser vendors alongside their adverse affect on R&E technology is listed.